Cardiac Imaging

 Peachstate Advanced Cardiac & Endovascular

 Cardiac imaging is an advanced diagnostic tool that creates strikingly detailed pictures of the inside of your body.
-At Peachstate Advanced Cardiac and Endovascular (PACE) throughout Georgia, board-certified interventional cardiologist and vascular specialist, Oghenerukevwe Odiete, MD, FACC, uses state-of-the-art diagnostic technologies to ensure you get a fast and accurate diagnosis.
-If you’d like to learn more about cardiac imaging, contact Peachstate Advanced Cardiac and Endovascular (PACE).
+At PACE we provide on-site CT scanning with our state-of-the-art Arienta Spotlight Duo CT Scanner.
+Board-certified interventional cardiologist and vascular specialist, Dr. Odiete, and his team, uses this advanced technology to ensure you get a fast and accurate diagnosis.
+And PACE’s CT technologist is an ARRT-certified technologist with an additional cardiac certification from the Society of Cardiovascular Computed Tomography.

 Cardiac Imaging Q & A